Gustavo-Apolonio/mvc-movie-microsoft/README-english.md

 # If you want to edit the code, open VSCode with
 $ code .

+# Build the project, to retore the packages
+$ dotnet build

-# Start server in terminal
+# Then start server in terminal
 $ dotnet run

 # Server will start on port:5001 - access <http://localhost:5001>